 Travel, Travel Tips

-As I’ve mentioned before, I get asked a lot about how Michael and I fund our travels, although rarely directly.
-Most of the time the question asked is, “How do you get to do all that?” rather than, “How can you afford it?”
-But I think we all know what they really mean.
+As I’ve mentioned before, I often get asked how Michael and I fund our travels, though rarely directly.
+Most people ask, “How do you get to do all that?” rather than, “How can you afford it?”
+But the underlying question is clear.

 This post contains affiliate links and I may receive a small commission if you make a purchase after clicking one of these links (at no additional cost to you!).
 Thank you for your understanding and support!

-Spending time reflecting on what makes us truly happy has been a huge help in reframing my mindset around my travel (and non-travel) spending, and I’m fortunate to have a partner who is on the same page as I am.
-So, for us, the things we don’t get to do are not nearly as rewarding as the things we get to do instead.
-Here are a few examples of ways we save at home for travel:
+Reflecting on what truly makes us happy has been crucial in reframing our mindset around travel and non-travel spending.
+I’m fortunate to have a partner who shares this perspective.
+The things we don’t do are not nearly as rewarding as the experiences we gain from our travels.

 HOW WE SAVE FOR TRAVEL WHILE HOME